Frequently Asked Questions

-At Pacifica Christian High School-Orange Country, we teach our students to think and live well.
+At Pacifica Christian High School, we teach our students to think and live well.
 We do this by providing a rigorous, college-preparatory, liberal arts and sciences education for students from all backgrounds and neighborhoods.

 How can I visit Pacifica?

 Where to attend high school is a big decision and we want to assist you in it.
 We welcome you to join our community even as you go through the admissions process.
 Click here for more information and to sign up for an admissions event.

 The student-teacher ratio at Pacifica Christian High School is approximately 13:1.
 The average class size is 16-18 students.